Journalist, Reporter, and Editor in New York

 A native Texan, she moved to New York in 2014 to attend the Columbia Journalism School, graduating in May of 2015 with honors in radio and winning the 2015 Radio Prize.

-In New York, she an editor at Architectural Record magazine.
+In New York, she is the senior news and web editor at Architectural Record magazine.
 She has freelanced for WNYC, covered science and health for Uptown Radio, and reported on local issues in northern Manhattan for The Uptowner.
 At Columbia, she developed a three-part, 30-minute audio piece on rare diseases and how specialty pharmaceuticals called orphan drugs come to market.

 Formerly based in San Antonio, she wrote for the city's alt-weekly Current; the Rivard Report, a hyperlocal daily news website; the statewide Texas Architect magazine and the San Antonio Business Journal, among others.